 Get Visibility Into Your Online Presence´

 The next step is to scan the clear web as well as dark web marketplaces for potentially exposed credentials, technical data, or other types of sensitive information.
-Digital Risk Protection software can make it easy to quickly identify potential data leaks and get an overall snapshot of your organization’s online presence.
+DRP software can make it easy to quickly identify potential data leaks and get an overall snapshot of your organization’s online presence.

 Many organizations quickly realize that they have a far larger external attack surface than they imagined whether through exposed credentials, leaked customer data, or misconfigured S3 buckets.